M. KELNER PROJECTS

-I hope you enjoy viewing these Russian non-conformist paintings and sculptures, which showcase some of the country's more established and famed artists of the past 40 years.
-This is a rare opportunity to explore some of Russia's most idiosyncratic art and a chance to see new images created in the West, yet distinctively part of a larger, international body of work.
-Of late, artists represented here have been exhibited at Documenta, the Venice Biennale, the Saatchi Gallery, and the Louvre among other top institutional venues.
-Having developed relationships with museums, auction houses, corporate and private collections worldwide, I look forward to better serving both established collectors and those just starting out.
+Having developed relationships with top art dealers, museums, auction houses, corporate and private collections worldwide, M. Kelner Projects will better serve both established collectors and those just starting out.
+This is a rare opportunity to explore some of Russia’s most idiosyncratic art and a chance to see important images created here in the West, yet distinctively part of a larger, international body of work.
+Of late, artists showcased here have been exhibited at Documenta, the Venice Biennale, the Saatchi Gallery, and the Louvre Museum among other top institutional venues.
+Enjoy and ask questions!

 Vitaly Komar, Lenin with Crown, oil and tempera on canvas, 183x152 cm, 73x60 in, 2008